nerds-odd-e/bbuddy-acceptance-test/README.md

 This is the repo for the exercise project to be developed in Shanghai team's Modern Mobile Development course

 # Installation
 Please install the following tools for this project.
 The latest version should be fine unless specific version is listed.
-Just a kindly reminder, please use a Mac if you want to run acceptance tests for both Android and iOS.
-If not, you can only run the Android part.
+Just a kindly reminder, please use a Mac if you want to run acceptance tests for not only Android and Angular, but also iOS.

 * git
 * mysql